Larry Hogan: Post-gubernatorial career

 Despite initial speculation, Hogan announced in 2023 that he would not seek the Republican nomination for president in 2024.
-But he later said he had not ruled out running as a third-party candidate should the 2024 election become a rematch of the 2020 election between Trump and Biden.
-Hogan has said a third-party candidacy would only be a last resort, and that No Labels has "raised about $50 million to get [ballot] access in all 50 states as kind of an insurance policy".
+Later, Hogan said he had not ruled out running as a third-party candidate should the 2024 election become a rematch of the 2020 election between Trump and Biden.
+Such a third-party bid would likely have been as a candidate of No Labels, which Hogan said had "raised about $50 million to get [ballot] access in all 50 states as kind of an insurance policy".
+At the end of 2023, Hogan resigned as national co-chair of No Labels, a move seen at the time as preparation for a presidential bid.
+In January 2024, a day before the Iowa caucuses, he endorsed Nikki Haley's presidential campaign.